 One of my favourite recipes for nourishing the kidneys and supporting the bladder, reducing stress incontinence, lessening swelling, eye puffiness and water retention is Barley Water.
 It can help clear the bacteria that causes urinary tract infections, vaginitis and prostatitis.

 If you have experienced stress, joint pain, sleeplessness, or maybe burnt the candle at both ends, then make this drink.
 Stress is kidney controlled, pumping the body full of adrenaline so that we can go that extra mile.
 However adrenaline-filled situations create acidic conditions in the body.
 This Barley water drink can maintain the pH balance in the bodily fluids, although you may also have to address lifestyle issues, as well as food choices, to maintain Yin Yang balance.

 Barley is full of potassium and other essential minerals.
-Potassium levels drop as we age, maintaining healthy levels of this important mineral is key to combating age-related hearing loss and balance issues.
-The recipe below is one of mine and my many 1000’s of clients favourites, returning to it again and again.
+Potassium levels drop as we age, maintaining healthy levels of this important mineral is key to combating age-related issues such hearing loss, low bone density and balance issues.
+Scroll down for the recipe below, which is one of mine and my many 1000’s of clients favourites, returning to it again and again every winter.

 If you’d like to learn more about how to understand your body, maintaining balance and health you can buy my books or sign up to future recipes and ramblings here.